 As readers of fiction, we like to be entertained by the surface plot.
 But we also like a deeper experience, one in which the novel’s events “say” something about what it means to be a human and what it takes to get by in this world.

 (We might not notice this happening explicitly, but we’ll sense that we’re having a richer and more rewarding reading experience, even if we can’t quite put our finger on why we are.)

-Just as a literary novelist has more time at his or her disposal to characterize in depth, so they have more time to explore the "philosophical" issues and ideas and insights running through their novel.
+Anyway, just as a literary novelist has more time to characterize in depth, so they have more time to explore the issues and ideas and insights running through their novel.

-The theme will form a kind of subtext to the entire novel, if you like, but one which the novelist still needs time and space to bring to the surface occasionally.
+The theme will form a kind of subtext to the entire novel, but one which the novelist still needs time and space to bring to the surface occasionally.
 (And genre novelists, remember, don’t have the luxury of much time and space, because that slows down the plot.)

-Instead, literary writers simply need to possess a masterful way with words.
-Their style can be simple or more ornate, but the prose must always be rich and finely-crafted and a pleasure to read.
+Instead, literary writers need a masterful way with words.
+Their voice can be simple or ornate, but the prose must always be rich and finely-crafted and a pleasure to read.

 The genre novelist is confined by the conventions (or “rules”) of their chosen category of fiction.
 If readers of crime novels, for example, expect a body to appear within the first three chapters, your own crime novel had better not disappoint them.

 Of course, the rules can be bent and boundaries can be pushed.
-But bend or push them too far and your genre novel may no longer be recognizable as belonging to its category – which means that a fan of that category of fiction is unlikely to find it satifying.
+But bend or push them too far and your genre novel may no longer be recognizable as belonging to its category – which means that a fan of that category is unlikely to find it satisfying.

 In literary novels, there are no such things as rules.